Inverting Gradient Attacks Makes Powerful Data Poisoning: Framework

-This abstraction allows us to represent a large spectrum of learning settings, from centralized learning to fully distributed learning and settings in between (such as federated learning).
-In the common centralized setting of training a neural network, the $\textsc{Message}$ function returns a batch of data points sampled from the training set, the aggregator is $\textsc{Averaging}$ of their gradients and the update algorithm is $\textsc{SGD}$ or $\textsc{Adam}$.
-In the federated learning setting, the $\textsc{Message}$ function returns a batch of gradient/model updates, the default aggregator is $\textsc{Averaging}$ and the update algorithm is $\textsc{FederatedAveraging}$ \cite{mcmahan2017communication} or $\textsc{LocalSGD}$ \cite{stich2018local}.
+This abstraction allows us to represent a large spectrum of learning settings, from centralized learning to fully distributed learning and settings in between (such as federated learning). \begin{itemize} \item In the common centralized setting of training a neural network, the $\textsc{Message}$ operator returns a batch of data points sampled from the training set $S^{b}_{t} = \{ (x_{i, t}, y_{i, t}) \}_{i=1}^{n_{b}}$, the aggregator $\textsc{Agg}$ is the $\textsc{Average}$ of their gradients, computed by the learner and the update algorithm is $\textsc{SGD}$ or $\textsc{Adam}$. \item In the federated learning setting, the $\textsc{Message}$ operator returns a batch of gradients (or equivalently model updates) that each worker computed separately, the default aggregator is the $\textsc{Average}$ of the messages and the update algorithm is $\textsc{FederatedAveraging}$ \cite{mcmahan2017communication} or $\textsc{LocalSGD}$ \cite{stich2018local}. \end{itemize} The choice for the $\textsc{Message}$ operator boils down to entrusting the calculation of gradients to the workers or not.
+This, in turn, gives different degrees of freedom for a malicious \textit{Gradient Generation Unit} to influence the training: in the scope of this paper, respectively gradient attacks or data poisoning\footnote{The notion of \textit{Gradient Generation Units} can be used as an abstraction for any source of input that is itself a gradient, a model update, or that can be later transformed to a gradient, such as a training data point, a machine in distributed learning or a user account in a social media platform, depending on the level of granularity that is considered.}.